IsmailKaou/interactive-rating-component/README.md

 This rating component is an interactive way for users to rate their experience with a product or service.
 It is built with React and Tailwind CSS, and is highly customizable to fit your project's needs.
 It includes both a dark mode and light mode.

+## Discover it

+You can see a demo of the component at [ratecompo.netlify.app](https://ratecompo.netlify.app/).

 ## Dark Mode

 ### Rating Interface